 6.9 Where an individual is employed on a fixed term contract for a period between 1 term and 12 months, the length of the appraisal period will be determined by the duration of the contract.

-6.10 [school to add if appraisal delegated by the Headteacher] Where an appraiser is absent for an extended period, or leaves the employment of the school during the cycle, the Headteacher will ensure that alternative arrangements are put in place and communicated to the appraisee.
+6.10 Where an appraiser is absent for an extended period, or leaves the employment of the school during the cycle, the Headteacher will ensure that alternative arrangements are put in place and communicated to the appraisee.

 The Planning and Review Meeting